U.S. broadband trade group challenges FCC net neutrality

 "We are confident the FCC’s new Open Internet rules will be upheld by the courts, ensuring enforceable protections for consumers and innovators online,” the FCC said in a statement.

-USTelecom, whose members include companies such as CenturyLink Inc (CTL.N) and AT&T Inc (T.N), said the new rules were "arbitrary, capricious, and an abuse of discretion" and violate various laws, regulations and procedures.
+USTelecom, whose members include companies such as CenturyLink Inc and AT&T Inc, said the new rules were "arbitrary, capricious, and an abuse of discretion" and violate various laws, regulations and procedures.

 "Reclassifying broadband Internet access as a public utility reverses decades of established legal precedent at the FCC and upheld by the Supreme Court," USTelecom President Walter McCormick said in a statement.